-Choosing the Right Type of Design for Your Website
+Choosing the Best Type of Design for Your Website

 Responsive design seems to be the king of current website design trends, but this approach may not work for every site.
 Each website requires a different design and style depending on a variety of factors.
-If you are creating a website for your company or personal use, it is important that you carefully select the design that will work best for you.
+If you are creating a website for your company, it is important that you carefully select a good website design that will work best for you.
+Certainly, a responsive web design or a design that renders correctly and quickly for mobile devices is part of the best practices that will make sure that the search engines will rank your business website for the searches that your target audience uses.
+The loading speed of the website has now been confirmed as one of the signals that Google uses and is therefore part of search engine optimization.

 Criteria to Prioritize in a Template